Introduction to the Sociology of Religion

-On successful completion of this course students will be able to demonstrate: |
+On successful completion of the course students will be able to:

-An understanding of key debates and sociological approaches to religion and belief.
+1. demonstrate an understanding of key debates and sociological approaches to religion and belief.

-An ability to apply key concepts to contemporary debates about the role of religion in the contemporary world.
+2. demonstrate the ability to apply key concepts to contemporary debates about the role of religion in the contemporary world.

-Skills in researching, writing and debating appropriate to first year university study.
+3. demonstrate skills in researching, writing and debating appropriate to first year university study.

 Definition of 'religion' from a sociological perspective:

-Varieties of religions and other faith systems
+- Varieties of religions and other faith systems

-Religion and post-modernity
+- Religion and post-modernity

 - Religion and social structure

 - Religion and social change.

 Theories about the relationship between religion and society:

 - Marx and the oppression of the proletariat

 - Weber and the Protestant Ethic

-Durkheim and 'collective consciousness'.
+- Durkheim and 'collective consciousness'.

-Baudrillard and the hyper-real
+- Baudrillard and the hyper-real